ipptool(1)

 -v

 Specifies that all request and response attributes should be output in CUPS test mode (-t).
-This is the default for XML output.
+This is the default for CSV, JSON, and XML output.

 Exit Status